 While the laws creating California’s licensing structure may seem overwhelming to some, they have been painstakingly written (and updated) to allow business operators to interpret them fairly well on their own.
 They carve out requirements for operators across several business models with regards to items like security, location and inventory management in as close to plain language as possible.

 For most aspiring cannabis operators, the confusing part of the cannabis license is the application and approval processes, especially at the local level.
 If you aren’t already aware, neither of the three state agencies that license cannabis businesses will even consider an application without being able to confirm local approval.
 Once you have earned this consent, most often in the form of a Conditional Use Permit voted on by the City Council or County Board, then you may apply with the BCC, CDFA and CDPH.
 Thankfully, the state agencies processes are fairly straightforward and free of political judgements.
+A cannabis consulting firm worth their salt will have navigated these waters many times over whereas a lawyer or firm may not have had the same experience or even training.

 So the real fight for a license is squarely focused in your host city/county but only once cannabis permits will be considered and issued, often in very limited amounts, and far too often of late, during a very narrow application time-frame.
 You have to be ready to apply when the opportunity arises and frequently have to have a company formed and even rights to property lined up.